eidghannam/landing-page/README.md

 This project creates an interactive landing page using JavaScript.
 The page dynamically builds a navigation menu, highlights sections in view, enables smooth scrolling, and features a responsive design.

+## Demo

+You can view a live demo of the project [here](https://eidghannam.github.io./landing-page/).

 ## Features

 - **Dynamic Navigation Bar:** The navigation menu is built dynamically based on the sections in the page.